Vitaliy-Yashchuk/Vitaliy-Yashchuk/README.md

 # 👋 Hello!
-I'm a Trainee Unity Developer
+I'm a Junior Unity Developer

 Welcome to my GitHub profile!
 I’m a passionate developer with basic knowledge of Unity and a variety of programming skills.
 I strive to learn, grow, and contribute to exciting projects in the tech industry.